 Create a new Process Instance.

-Navigate to the Process - Instances page and select Actions - Create a menu option.
+Navigate to the Process > Instances page, then select Actions > Create a menu option.

-The Create Instance pop-up window appears for configuration.
+The Create Instance pop-up window opens for configuration.
 Select the Process Definition from the drop-down list.
 Use the buttons to sort the Process Definition list by last modified date or by name.
-Enter the new Instance name or click the Generate button to create and insert the new Instance name into the text box.
-Check the box to execute the Process Instance after creation.
+Enter a new Instance name, or click the Generate button to create and insert it into the text box.
+Check the box to execute the Process Instance after it is created.
 Check the box to run the Process Instance in Test Mode as a different user.
 Choose the test mode user from the drop-down list.
 Click the Create & Execute button to continue.

 The Process Instance is created, and a confirmation message appears in the top-right corner.
-The instance status remains “not started” until the FlowWright process engine executes it, as long as the service runs automatically.
+The instance status remains “not started” until the FlowWright process engine executes it, even if the service runs automatically.
 Select the Execute - Run Engine menu option to manually start the process engine.

-The Process Instance runs, and its status is shown according to the context.
-Note: All dates and times are stored in the database as UTC and are displayed based on the user's local time zone.
+The Process Instance runs, and its status is shown based on the context.
+Note: All dates and times are stored in the database as UTC and displayed in the user's local time zone.
 Engine runtime data is in ISO + UTC format.

 View the Process Instance by status.

-On the process instance page, select the “By Status” filter and pick any status from the list.
-The table will then be filtered based on your selection.
+On the process instance page, select the “By Status” filter and choose any status from the list.
+The table will then be filtered according to your selection.

-The list of process instance statuses is provided here.
+The list of process instance statuses is provided below.

 Reset Process Instance.

-A process instance in “Sleeping / Error / Aborted” status can be reset to its original state by selecting it from the list and clicking the Actions—Reset—Selected menu option.
-This is helpful after executing an Instance if the process design changes.
+A process instance in “Sleeping / Error / Aborted” status can be reset to its original state by selecting it from the list and choosing Actions > Reset > Selected.
+This is helpful after an Instance is executed if the process design changes.
 A new Instance based on the definition does not need to be created to retest it.

 A process instance can be reset to the start or any prior step within the Instance.
 This useful feature makes debugging an Instance easier.

-Note: All relevant data for the chosen instance will be removed from execution.
+Note: All relevant data for the selected instance will be removed from execution.

-Select a Process Instance from the tables and click the Actions - Reset - To Step menu option to reset the instance to a chosen step.
+Select a Process Instance from the tables, then click Actions > Reset > To Step to reset the instance to a chosen step.

 Choose the preferred step from the pop-up window.

 Click the OK button to start the reset process.
-A confirmation message appears in the top-right corner once it's complete.
+A confirmation message appears in the top-right corner when it's complete.

 Remove the Process Instance.

-A process instance can be permanently deleted by selecting it from the list and clicking the “Remove” option.
+A process instance can be permanently deleted by selecting it from the list and clicking “Remove.”

-When an instance is deleted, all related data, including sub-workflows, tasks, and other elements, will also be removed.
+When an instance is deleted, all related data, including sub-workflows, tasks, and other elements, will be removed as well.

 Mark the process instance as a favorite.

-Each user can keep a list of favorite process instances.
-If you are working on or monitoring a large workflow, you can easily access it by adding it to your favorite list.
+Each user can maintain a list of favorite process instances.
+If you are working on or monitoring a large workflow, you can easily access it by adding it to your favorites.

 Add process instance to favorites.

-Adding a process instance to favorites will include it in the favorites section.
+Adding a process instance to favorites adds it to the favorites section.

 Remove the process instance from favorites.

-You need to navigate to the Favorites tab.
+You need to go to the Favorites tab.

-Select the process instance from the table and choose 'Favorites' > 'Remove' from the menu.
+Select the process instance in the table, then choose 'Favorites' > 'Remove' from the menu.

 The process instance is unmarked and moved from Favorites to the All folder.
 A confirmation message appears in the top-right corner.